What does Carl mean?

 Carl \c(a)-rl\ as a boys' name is pronounced karl.
-It is of Old German origin.
-From Karl, the German form of Charles (Old German) "free man".
+It is of Old German origin, and the meaning of Carl is "free man".
+From Karl, the German form of Charles.
 See also Carlos.
 Poet Carl Sandburg; journalist Carl Bernstein; astronomer/author Carl Sagan; psychologist Carl Jung.

-For more information, see also the related boy name Carlyle.
+For more on this name, see also the related boy name Carlyle.

 Carl▼ has 36 more related forms via Carlos, Charles, Karl: Carlito, Carlo▼, Carlos, Carrlos, Carrol▼, Carroll▼, Cary▼, Caryl, Chad▼, Charleson, Charley▼, Charlie, Charlot, Charls, Charlton, Charly, Chas▼, Chaz▼, Chick, Chip▼, Chuck▼, Kale▼, Karlan, Karle, Karlens, Karli, Karlin, Karlo, Karlos, Karlton, Karol, Karolek, Karolik, Karoly, Karrel and Karson.

 Carl is a very popular first name for men (#47 out of 1220, Top 4%) and also a very popular last name for all people (#2746 out of 150436, Top 2%).
 (2000 U.S. Census)

 Shown below is the baby name popularity of Carl for boys.
 Carl reached its apex position of #20 in the U.S. during the years 1900-1909, and is at #613 presently.
 (Top 1000 Baby Names Statistics, 2014)